fellownet/micasa/lib/v7/README.md

 # Contributions

-People who have agreed to the
+To submit contributions, sign
 [Cesanta CLA](https://docs.cesanta.com/contributors_la.shtml)
-can make contributions.
-Note that the CLA isn't a copyright _assigment_ but rather a copyright _license_.
+and send GitHub pull request.
 You retain the copyright on your contributions.

 # Licensing